-A) If an officer resigns for any reason he or she must sign resignation form and immediately turn over all ABATE of Indiana property and paperwork.

-B) To replace Region Director leaving before term is over.

-C) All other officers on regional level.
-Paperwork procedures are the same.
-Director makes appointments with majority approval of current officers at a regularly scheduled meeting.
+- A) If an officer resigns for any reason he/she must sign a resignation form and immediately turn over all ABATE of Indiana property and paperwork. - B) To replace a region director who is leaving before their term is over the executive director shall make an appointment with majority approval of the executive board. - C) For all other officers on the region level the region director will make appointments with a majority approval of the current officers at a regularly scheduled meeting.

-D) County officer level procedure same as regional level only difference is members attending the meeting are involved and eligible with majority approval of attending members.

-E) Any Officer not performing their job, after assuming office, may be removed from office by the Region Director or the state Executive Director.
+- D) County officer level procedure is the same as region level, the only difference is members attending the meeting are involved and eligible with a majority approval of attending members. - E) Any officer not performing their job after assuming office may be removed from office by the region director or the executive director.